jhipster/jhipster-sample-app-dotnetcore/README.md

 # Jhipster

-This application was generated using JHipster 6.10.5 and JHipster .Net Core 2.1.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.10.5](https://www.jhipster.tech/documentation-archive/v6.10.5).
+This application was generated using JHipster 7.8.1 and JHipster .Net Core 3.6.0, you can find documentation and help at https://jhipsternet.readthedocs.io/en/latest/index.html and [https://www.jhipster.tech/documentation-archive/v7.8.1](https://www.jhipster.tech/documentation-archive/v7.8.1).

 ## Development